IEC 60904-9:2020 Standard for Solar Simulators

 Greatcell Solar Hyperion III LED Class A+A+A+ Solar Simulator

-Greatcell Solar Hyperion III Class AAA LED Solar Simulator
+Spectral deviation and spectral coverage of a Greatcell Solar Hyperion III Class AAA LED Solar Simulator

 Graph reproduced and then analyzed by digitizing the reported spectrum from Greatcell Solar’s datasheet retrieved from the web

 The lower spectral coverage is a result of the gap between 1000 nm and 1100 nm, and the spectral deviation primarily arises from the uncovered spectrum above 1000 nm, as well as a gap around 800 nm.
 It’s worth noting that despite not covering the spectrum out to 1200 nm, Greatcell Solar is claiming to be Class A+.
+We know from the standards that this is not true.

 Until the recent IEC 60904-9 2020 update, Class A+ did not exist, and many solar simulator manufacturers attempted to create their own definition of Class A+.